Changeover Configuration & Standards

 You need

-It's not just slower changeovers.
-The absence of a formal standard blocks you on the floor, in the debrief, and when you try to make things better.
+Not just slower runs — blocked on the floor, in the debrief, and when you try to improve.

 1